Cursive handwriting instruction in the United States

 In the United States, cursive handwriting instruction is provided to elementary school children in some schools, with cursive taught alongside standard handwriting.
-Due to multiple factors including stylistic choices and technological advancement, the use of cursive has quickly declined since the start of the 21st century.
+Due to multiple factors including stylistic choices, and technological advancement, the use of cursive has quickly declined since the start of the 21st century.

 Cursive has traditionally been used as a way of signing one's name, a signature.

 No Child Left Behind

 When the No Child Left Behind Act of 2001 was implemented, several changes were made to the classroom curriculum.
 One of those changes, which has been frequently altered, is the requirement for cursive handwriting.
 The U.S. Department of Education has provided updates of the changes as they are implemented by school systems.
-The general curriculum states that by 5th grade, students should use cursive exclusively.